szachovy/superset-cluster/README.md

   --virtual-network-mask 16
 ```

-Please refer to [the testing guide](tests/TESTING.md) for more information.
+For more detailed information, please refer to [the testing guide](tests/TESTING.md).

 ## License